Code-Institute-Submissions/Othello/README.md

 The functionality of the game has been manually tested at different stages of this project.
 One principle that has been used is regression testing after each added functionality.
 Another technique was to console log the data from a specific function in development.
+A regular test after each modification would include:
 * Does the page still load?
 * Does the game layout still looks the same way on all platforms?
 * Does the menu buttons still work?